diyalog-im/diyalog-platform/README.md

 3. [Android SDK](diyalog-android-sdk/README.MD)
 4. [Ionic / Cordova Plugin](diyalog-cordova-plugin/README.md)

+## Integration

+Diyalog support phone and email or both authorisation by default.
+SDK give you a UI for this type of authorisation.
+Only needing is

 ## DevOps Documentation
 Welcome to devops documentatation.
 You can find how you can install Diyalog Platform server from Diyalog docker images.